 9. The Wrong Customer Was Billed

 Your customer says they never received your invoice.
-They’re likely telling the truth, in most cases, and you missed updating necessary contact records.
-We come across this issue most often when companies move their offices.
+They’re likely telling the truth in many cases, because you missed updating necessary contact records.
+We come across this issue most often when companies move their office location.
 Given the state of the work right now, it’s safe to assume the rate of this occurring will continue to increase.
 Many companies have moved to work-from-home or hybrid models.
 Others have closed or merged office locations, so paying attention to your customers’ email signatures and other outbound communication is important to ensure you don’t miss timely mailing information updates.

 At ABC-Amega, we often see this issue occur with clients who have multiple customers in a single office building (e.g. telecom and energy providers).
 So the bill will be sent to the correct service address, but the tenant they billed is no longer occupying the suite they mailed the invoice to.